Practice Area

 In addition to handling personal injury and wrongful death lawsuits against employers, defective product makers and insurers, we help clients in other important ways as well.
 Whether that means coordinating medical treatment and dealing with insurance coverage issues, or issuing a payment guarantee to your landlord or mortgage holder — we will be here for you and do whatever we can to help if you have been injured on the job in the oil, gas, timber or coal industries.

-What to Do Following a Work Accident
+What to Do After a Workplace Accident

 • Call 911 to request help and paramedics if it is an emergency.